-This study aims to examine online learning management for Economics subject through three aspects, specifically, learning platform, interaction, and motivation among upper-secondary school students located in Johor throughout the COVID-19 pandemic until now.
+The purpose of this study is to examine online learning management for Economics subject through three aspects, specifically, learning platform, interaction, and motivation among upper-secondary school students located in Johor throughout the COVID-19 pandemic until now.
 A total of 103 high school students took part in this study via survey questionnaires, using a stratified random sampling method.
 This study employs descriptive statistics, mean scores, and correlation analyses.
-The findings disclose that online learning management for economics subjects in all three aspects, learning platform, interaction, and motivation, are at a high level with overall mean scores of 3.98, 3.70, and 3.58, respectively.
-Despite other apps' popularity, the Google Meet platform continues to become the most preferred online learning platform.
-Except for highly correlated motivation and online learning management variables, the rest of the paired variables are positive and moderately correlated.
-Therefore, all three aspects are significant in influencing online learning management.
-Results of this study suggest that students' academic performances are dependent upon their drive and commitment, regardless of the classroom setting.
+The findings disclose that online learning management for economics subject in all three aspects, learning platform, interaction and motivation, are at a high level with overall mean scores of 3.98, 3.70 and 3.58, respectively.
+Despite other apps' popularity, Google Meet platform continues to become the most preferred online learning platform.
+With the exception of highly correlated motivation and online learning management variables, the rest of the paired variables are positive and moderately correlated.
+Clearly, everything depends on the students themselves in determining the outcomes of their academic performances irrespective of whether learning is held online or face-to-face.

-Keywords: online learning management, quantitative method, education, economics, COVID-19 pandemic
+Keywords: online learning, quantitative method, education, economics, COVID-19 pandemic.